15 types of volunteer work and how to choose the right one

-Another advantage is that volunteer work does not necessarily have to cost anything, you can travel for free!
+Another advantage is that volunteer work does not necessarily have to cost anything, even when it's abroad.
+Yes, you can travel for free!

 There are organizations that charge you relatively high amounts of money for volunteering.
-But with Worldpackers you exchange your help for accommodation and sometimes even for food, so that your volunteer trip is almost self-financing.
+But with Worldpackers, an online work exchange platform, you exchange your help for accommodation and other benefits such as meals and tours, so that your volunteer trip is almost self-financing.

 What types of volunteer work are there?